I’m a homes editor and I wish I'd known these 4 crucial cleaning tips that make chores cheaper, easier and quicker years ago

 I swear by microfiber cloths for cleaning.
 They're reusable, wash easily and last for years.
 Just skip fabric softener so they retain their absorbent qualities.

-I love using a scrubbing brush on hidden grime, especially one that fits into crevices, as it helps to deep clean dirt you cannot always see, and it reduces the need for tons of elbow grease or product, for that matter.
+I love using a scrubbing brush on hidden grime, especially one that fits into crevices, as it helps to deep clean dirt you cannot always see, and it reduces the need for tons of elbow grease or cleaning product, for that matter.

 I use a long-armed broom and pan set like this in my kitchen daily.
-It saves me having to get the vacuum out for every little spill, and the pan folder up to store away easily in narrow spaces.
+It saves me having to get the vacuum out for every little spill, and the pan folds up to store away easily in narrow spaces.

 Using laundry pods like these, which are certified by the Environmental Working Group (EWG) are better for your skin, the planet and help slash toxic laundry room items.

-If your skin is sensitive, this dye and fragrance free gentle but effective laundry detergent is for you.
+If your skin is sensitive, this dye and fragrance-free, gentle but effective laundry detergent is for you.

 Solved content editor Chiana Dickson swears by this cleaning gadget.
 Just load with tap water and go!
-The steam lift years of stubborn stains and can be used on baked on grime, tiles, floors, upholstery and more.
+The steam lifts years of stubborn stains and can be used on baked on grime, tiles, floors, upholstery and more.
 Just skip foam mattresses as the heat can damage the structure.

 Sign up to the Homes & Gardens newsletter